 In Life Plan Communities, most people initially move into independent living, where they can live just like they do in their own home, but with the added benefits of community living, including maintenance, amenities, activities, social opportunities and the promise of future care, if needed down the road.

 People usually pay two different types of fees when they move into a Life Plan Community.
-The first type is a refundable or non-refundable entrance fee, a sum of money paid up front to secure a place in the community and ensure that the resident will be eligible for a higher level of care, should they ever need it.
+The first type is a refundable or non-refundable entrance fee, a sum of money paid up front to secure a place in the community, with access to higher levels of care, should the resident need it.
 A non-refundable entrance fee has a smaller price tag, but does not allow money to be returned to a resident or his or her family in the event of a move or a death.
 Refundable fees, which are offered at Ingleside communities, are usually higher in initial price, but part or all of the fee will be returned when a resident leaves the community.

 The second type of fee is a monthly fee, which covers the monthly expenses of living in a community, including dining, amenities, activities, indoor and outdoor maintenance, security, utilities, housekeeping, transportation and more.
 Residents can also move in at a higher level of care, and the financial arrangements are usually different in those cases.